is the most "adult"

 classic full length animated film Disney ever made.
 This makes it already a bit different than most of their other full length animated films.
 Almost all of the segments take place in the dark.

-- Near the end of the "Toccata and Fuga" segment a strange shape can be seen walking from the camera back to the distance.
+- Near the end of the segment a strange shape can be seen walking from the camera back to the distance.
 It is shaped as a coffin and accompanied by very frightening music.

 - "The Sorcerer's Apprentice"